 Rethinking birth culture: Steven's birth story

-Before Steven's birth, I had things all figured out (at least I thought I did).
+Before Steven's birth, I was a mother who had things all figured out (at least I thought I did).

 I thought that had figured out labor.